Opty-Fi/docs/intro/join-the-community.md

 ### [Twitter](https://twitter.com/optyfi)

-Hear first about announcements and updates by following us on Twitter.
+Be the first to hear about announcements and updates by following us on Twitter.

 ### [Medium](https://medium.com/optyfi)